Matava overlooks the world famous Great Astrolabe Barrier Reef. The site for property was chosen because of a nearby source of spring water.

 The big draws for most fishermen and divers are the Dogtooth Tuna, Wahoo, and various Swordfish and Marlin.

 Kainoa says, one of his specialties is deep water jigging for Dogtooth tuna and popping and plugging for trevally.
-Chase small game in the mangrove such as mangrove jack or snapper.
+You can also chase small game in the mangroves such as mangrove jack or snapper.

 Spearfishermen have miles of reef and coral outcrops to explore, not to mention endless blue water on all sides.
 Free diving and spear fishing for typical game includes larger pelagics such as Dogtooth tuna, Spanish mackerel and wahoo.

 The resort is owned and operated by Kainoa Cundell, a veteran waterman from Hawaii who has worked in Fiji on and off since 1993.
+He’s an engaging guy who will do his best to help a visitor find fish.
 A dive and surfing instructor, he obtained his captain’s license in 2003 and has worked as a skipper on commercial fishing boats, sports fishing boats, ferries and charter boats.